CYTOSORBENTS CORPORATION (NASDAQ:CTSO) Files An 8-K Other Events - Market Exclusive

 Item 8.01

-On April 15, 2020, CytoSorbents Corporation (the “Company”) issued a press release highlighting a recently published study that suggests that the Company’s lead product, CytoSorb, improves clinical outcomes in pneumonia patients with septic shock and acute respiratory distress syndrome (ARDS) on extracorporeal membrane oxygenation (ECMO).
+On April 20, 2020, CytoSorbents Corporation (the “Company”) issued a press release to provide an update that the U.S. Food and Drug Administration has granted Breakthrough Designation to CytoSorb, the Company’s lead product, for the removal of ticagrelor in a cardiopulmonary bypass circuit during emergent and urgent cardiothoracic surgery.
 A copy of the press release is attached to this Current Report on Form 8-K as Exhibit 99.1 and incorporated herein by reference.

+The Company also wishes to clarify a statement in its press release issued on April 15, 2020 and incorporated by reference into the Company\’s Current Report on Form 8-K, dated April 17, 2020 (the “Press Release”).
+In the Press Release, the Company reported that “up to 30% of COVID-19 patients also have septic shock.”
+The Company would like to clarify that various published case series have reported that a range of 30% to 70% of critically-ill COVID-19 patients have shock or septic shock.

 (d) Exhibits